-Ming-Ai (London) Institute is proud to have developed a range of projects across oral history, cooking healthy Chinese food and engaging with the the political system.
+Ming-Ai (London) Institute is proud to have developed a range of projects across oral history, cooking healthy Chinese food and engaging with the political system.
 These projects are run to develop a deeper cross-cultural understanding and bridge the educational gap between the Chinese community and the wider UK population, fostering engagement among communities.
 By running these projects Ming-Ai has been able to offer work-based learning through various internships and placement schemes.

 Like other voluntary organisations, we value the assistance from volunteers so that we can grow and therefore to help develop our projects and to reach out to different communities.
 Various volunteers are needed for our projects to run such as tutors, translators, office helpers, project volunteers, and graphic designers.
 Training will be given to volunteers if necessary, if you are interested to join us, or would like to find out more information, please contact us and we will explore possible opportunities together.
 Volunteer application form can be downloaded here (editable PDF file).

-Over the years the institute has run a number of successful projects, these include:
+Over the years the Institute has run a number of successful projects, these include:

 A 3-year old history project that covers the history of the British Chinese through interviews and research.
 This project began in 2012 and will be completed in 2015 following a number of exhibitions in local and national museums.